Grown Ups (film)

-Grown Ups is a 2010 American comedy film directed by Dennis Dugan, written by Adam Sandler and Fred Wolf, produced by Sandler and Jack Giarraputo, and starring Sandler, Kevin James, Chris Rock, David Spade, and Rob Schneider, with Salma Hayek, Maria Bello, and Maya Rudolph in supporting roles.
+Grown Ups is a 2010 American comedy film starring Adam Sandler, Kevin James, Chris Rock, David Spade, and Rob Schneider.
+The film was directed by Dennis Dugan, and written by Sandler and Fred Wolf.
+Salma Hayek, Maria Bello, and Maya Rudolph appear in supporting roles.
 The film's plot tells the story of five lifelong friends who won their junior high school basketball championship in 1978.
-They reunite three decades later for a 4th of July weekend after learning about the sudden death of their former coach.
+They reunite three decades later for a 4th of July weekend after learning about the death of their former coach.

-Produced by Sandler's Happy Madison Productions in association with Relativity Media, Grown Ups was released in the United States on June 25, 2010, by Columbia Pictures.
-Despite receiving negative reviews from critics, it grossed $272.2 million and led to a sequel, Grown Ups 2, in 2013.
+Produced by Sandler's Happy Madison Productions in collaboration with Relativity Media, Grown Ups was released in the United States on June 25, 2010, by Columbia Pictures.
+Despite receiving negative reviews from critics, it grossed $272.2 million against a budget of $75 million, became the highest-grossing Happy Madison film.

+A sequel, Grown Ups 2, was released in 2013, with an upcoming third film currently in development as of 2026.